mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 After creating the application, wait for it to be fully provisioned (approximately 30 seconds).

-Next, get the application ARN from IAM Identity Center:
+Next, get the application ARN from IAM Identity Center.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin list-applications \